 [Naomi Klein, Morphizm]

-*This column was first published in The Nation
+A version of this column was first published in The Nation.